vulk29/alien_project/README.md

 # MATLAB scripts

-Ww have used matlab to code the search moves. use 'create_searchstrategies.m' to compute hamming distance and feedback variables, as well as model based and interdependence vars. for convenience write the new data using 'write_game_file.m'.
-Note that for cog sci data i have simply appended the original file.
+We have used matlab to code the search moves. use 'create_searchstrategies.m' to compute hamming distance and feedback variables, as well as model based and interdependence vars. for convenience write the new data using 'write_game_file.m'.
+Note that for cog sci data we have simply appended the original file.

 # R scripts
 Once all steps above are completed, you should be able to read the data into r using 'data_load.r'.
 All scripts pertaining to the environment are called in 'setup_and_data_load.Rmd'.
 Analyses can be run using 'Cleaned_up_analysis.Rmd'.